-17 Health "Myths" You Heard as a Kid That Turned Out to Be True
+Health "Myths" You Heard as a Child That Turned Out to Be 100 Percent True

-Our understanding of human health is constantly evolving with new research and findings into what is best for our bodies and minds.
-So it makes sense that many assumptions we held when we were younger were later deemed false.
-But in a number of cases, those so-called health "myths" turned out to be true.
-Read on for 17 bits of conventional wisdom about nutrition, the common cold, alcohol consumption, and more that are actually backed by science.
+Our understanding of human health is constantly evolving (who could have predicted we'd be in the global health crisis of the coronavirus pandemic right now), with new research and findings emerging about what is best for our bodies and minds.
+So it makes sense that many of assumptions we once held—or were told to believe—in our younger years were later revealed to be untrue.
+But in a number of cases, some of these so-called health "myths" turned out to be true after all.
+Read on for 17 bits of conventional wisdom about nutrition, the common cold, fitness, and more that, as it turns out, are actually backed by science as being factual.
+And for more on one particular health matter, check out This Is What Happens to Your Body If You Keep Eating After You're Full.

-A virus causes a cold, not cold weather itself, but there is some truth to this partial health myth.
+While it's true that a virus causes a cold, not cold weather itself, there's also some truth regarding the former claim.
 According to a 2016 study at the Children's Hospital in Boston, "most strains of rhinovirus (the common cold virus) replicate better at cool temperatures."
 So while you won't catch a cold from the cold, the virus is more likely to stick in lower temperatures.
+And more on another virus that's top of mind, check out We Are This Close to a Vaccine, According to Doctor Leading the Search.

 Turkey is rich in tryptophan, an animo acid that your body turns into a B vitamin called niacin.
 "Niacin plays a key role in creating serotonin, a neurotransmitter that's associated with sleep and melatonin levels," The National Sleep Foundation explains.